 Did you know that God sometimes sounds a "wake up" alarm in our lives?
-He speaks to our heart and says, "It is time to wake up and follow me."
+He speaks to our heart and says, "It is time to wake up and follow Me."
 Some people hit the snooze button and say, "Not now Lord, call me again -- a little bit later."
 Some people hit that "snooze button" so many times that they get to where they don’t even hear God’s voice.
 When they finally wake up, they find out that it is too late.
 That is what happened in our Bible story today.

 Jesus told a story about a rich man who wore the finest clothes and lived in luxury.
 A beggar named Lazarus lay outside the rich man's gate.
 Lazarus was hungry and his body was covered with sores.
 He was hoping that the rich man might have pity on him and that he might be able to satisfy his hunger with the leftovers from the rich man's table.
-But every day the Rich man passed by Lazarus without even giving him a thought.
+But every day the rich man passed by Lazarus without even giving him a thought.
 I imagine that he passed by Lazarus so many times that he eventually got to the point that he didn't see him at all.

 The Bible says that Lazarus died and went to heaven.
 The rich man also died, but he went to hell.
 In hell, he looked up and saw Lazarus in heaven with Abraham.
 He asked Abraham to let Lazarus dip his finger in water and come and touch it to his burning tongue, but Abraham said, "No." Then he reminded the rich man how he had enjoyed such good things on earth while Lazarus had nothing.

 The rich man then asked Abraham to allow Lazarus to go back to earth and warn his five brothers so that they would not end up in hell with him, but again, Abraham said, "No." The rich man finally woke up, but it was too late.
+(Luke 16:19-31)

 God is still sending "wake up" calls to people today.
-Let us pray that they will listen to his voice and follow him before it is too late.
+Let us pray that they will listen to His voice and follow Him before it is too late.